cjus/node-neo4j-presentation/presentation/teleprompt.md

 It's a great way to learn about Neo and later create and test your data models.

-The dashboard is an indispensable tool _and_ a real pleasure to use.
+The dashboard is an indispensable tool :and: a real pleasure to use.

 ^ Here we see a dashboard  view which allows us to enter [queries] and graphically see the results.